python-discord/snekbox/README.md

 ```

 The code is executed in a Python process that is launched through [NsJail], which is responsible for sandboxing the Python process.
-See [`snekbox.cfg`] for the NsJail configuration.

 The output returned by snekbox is truncated at around 1 MB.